Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/tutorial_rmsd.md

 We will leave the RMSD computation for the other models we produced as an exercise.

-**STOP:** Apply what you have learned in this tutorial to compute the RMSD between the SARS-CoV-2 spike protein and every one of our predicted homology models, as well as between human hemoglobin subunit alpha and its *ab initio* model.
+<span style="color:red">**STOP:**</span> Apply what you have learned in this tutorial to compute the RMSD between the SARS-CoV-2 spike protein and every one of our predicted homology models, as well as between human hemoglobin subunit alpha and its *ab initio* model.
 Download the predicted models [here](../_pages/coronavirus/files/RMSD_Tutorial.zip); you should consult the included readme for reference.
 {: .notice--primary}

 We are now ready to head back to the main text, where we will discuss the RMSD calculations for all models.
 Were we successful in predicting the structure of the SARS-CoV-2 spike protein?